Day Old Old English Game Large Fowl Baby Chicks

 MUST ORDER A MINIMUM OF 3 PER BREED/COLOR

 Old English Game Large Fowl Chickens are stunningly beautiful birds.
 We offer a wide variety of colors Any blue variety ordered from us may include chicks with black, blue or splash plumage patterns.

 Production: Old English Games are mostly raised for exhibition.
 They are beautiful ornamental birds but are not very prolific egg layers.
 Hens lay white eggs and do go broody.
 They are excellent, although sometimes overly aggressive, mothers.
-Although they are trim looking birds, Old English Games have excellent muscle meat distribution, and make good table birds.
-They are considered one of the longest lived breeds of chickens often living over the 15 years of age.
+Although they are trim-looking birds, Old English Games have excellent muscle meat distribution and make good table birds.
+They are considered one of the longest-lived breeds of chickens often living over 15 years of age.

 Temperament: Old English Games are flighty and can be very aggressive.
 They are very apt to turn feral and go back to the wild if allowed.
 They are strong fliers and quite noisy, but they can take care of themselves and are smart at avoiding predators.
 Thus, Old English Games are good foragers and do well in free-range environments.
 They are tough and strong birds and are cold hardy and heat tolerant.
 Multiple males will be a problem; it is best to expect that males older than six months old will not be able to be kept together as they will fight mercilessly with one another.